sot/skare3/.github/PULL_REQUEST_TEMPLATE/ska3-flight.md

 ## Deployment

-ska3-flight {version} will be promoted to flight conda channel and installed on HEAD and GRETA Linux after this week's loads are approved.
+ska3-flight {version} will be promoted to flight conda channel and installed on HEAD and GRETA Linux upon approval of FSDS Jira ticket.

 # Code changes